hachyderm/community/community.hachyderm.io/content/en/blog/incidents/2023-07-16-security-redis-cache-exposed/index.md

 Between July 9 and July 16, 2023, one of Hachyderm’s Redis cache servers was exposed to the public internet.
 On July 16, 2023, the Hachyderm Infrastructure team identified a misconfiguration of our firewall on the cache server which allowed access to the redis interface from the public Internet.
 After a routine system update, the nftables firewall service was not brought up automatically after a restart, which exposed the Redis cache to the internet for a period of seven days.

 Normally, Hachyderm servers run nftables to block all except necessary traffic from the Internet.
-We leverage Tailscale for inter-service communication and only expose ports to the Internet as needed to run Mastodon and administer our systems.
+We leverage Tailscale for server-to-server communication and only expose ports to the Internet as needed to run Mastodon and administer the systems.

 As of July 16, 2023 11:17 UTC, the Hachyderm team has corrected the configuration on our systems and blocked external actors from accessing this Redis instance.

 ## Impact

-Highly sensitive information like passwords, private keys, and private posts were NOT available as part of this incident.
+Highly sensitive information like passwords, private keys, and private posts were **NOT** exposed as part of this incident.
 No action is required from the user.

 The affected Redis cache stored the following types of information with a 10 minute time-to-live before getting deleted: